|

 Ladyofhonor is literally arguing with me over that on BG.
 He says we need more bodies to hit the floor and hes willing to support as many deaths as it takes to force and bully the government in making incredibly sweeping changes (coming from a white guy safe in his home away from the rioting.)
 He is completely delusional and backed up by far left crazies.
 It doesn't matter if youre sick of violence, he says its necessary and you should be more sick of cops even though they aren't the immediate threat at this current moment.

 The views of one psychopath don't bother me.
 It's when those views become mainstream that we have a problem.
 Unfortunately we're heading in that direction, but fortunately most radicals don't have the cajones to follow through with their threats.
 Life's too comfy for keyboard warrior scumbags.
+The same people who didn't care when far right views became acceptable and mainstream in America and saw no problem now see this as a problem.

 Who'd have thought it.